macmiller87/Solvd-Tasks/Task8/README.md

 ###### Main goal of this application

-- This application have as main goal, register users ans books, for users to be can possible to buy books in the bookstore trought their carts and placing your orders and getting the price of their orders, based on books prices.
+- This application have as main goal, register users and books, for users to be can possible to buy books in the bookstore trought their carts and placing your orders and getting the price of their orders, based on books prices.

 ###### Structure and Goal of the Classes